ucb-bar/chipyard/docs/Generators/Top-Testharness.rst

 Specifying a Top
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To see why the Top connection method is useful, consider the case where we want to use a custom Top with additional GPIO pins.
 In ``generators/example/src/main/scala/Top.scala``, we can see how the ``TopWithGPIO`` class adds the ``HasPeripheryGPIO`` trait.
-This trait adds IOs to the top module, instantiates a TileLikn GPIO node, and connects it to the proper buses.
+This trait adds IOs to the top module, instantiates a TileLink GPIO node, and connects it to the proper buses.

 If we look at the ``WithGPIOTop`` mixin in the ``ConfigMixins.scala`` file, we see that adding this mixin to the top-level Config overrides the ``BuildTop`` key with a custom function that both instantiates the custom Top, and drives all the GPIO pins.
 When the TestHarness looksup the BuildTop key, this function will run and perform this wiring, and then return the Top module.